cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - H, a hash function (see requirements above).
 - b_in_bytes, ceil(b / 8) for b the output size of H in bits.
   For example, for b = 256, b_in_bytes = 32.
-- r_in_bytes, the input block size of H, measured in bytes.
+- r_in_bytes, the input block size of H, measured in bytes (see discussion above).
 For example, for SHA-256, r_in_bytes = 64.

 Input:
 - msg, a byte string.